 Strawberry Hill Visitor Orientation Hub

-Project is currently in Construction Documentation stage.
+Project is currently under Construction.
 Anticipated Completion Spring 2020.

 The overarching design intent is to maximise functional needs whilst protecting the heritage values and aesthetic strength of the Workers Quarters.
 The design response is a contemporary expression of combined 19th century and Aboriginal cultural heritage concepts associated with the site forming a ‘bridging’ of cultures approach.
 The building is sympathetic to the heritage listed Workers Quarters in its mass and incorporates the same 38-degree pitched roof with a gable end to the west and hipped end to the east.
 The use of timber battens on both the roof and walls references traditional indigenous shelters associated with the region.
 A 19th century Wardian Case, commonly used to transport European plants via ship is referenced in the ‘glasshouse like’ elements that increase towards the western end of the building.